 All of these points captured exactly our intent, especially the last one.
 But you will notice how radically different this reviewer’s reading of our position is to your reading of our position.

-On the question of decoupling: you don’t like the idea because you share Tim Jackson’s understanding which, in turn, reflects the long held assumption that economic growth in and of itself is the problem.
-If the only way to reduce consumption of resources is to reduce economic growth rates, then development in the developing will be to blame for the crisis of unsustainability.
+On the question of decoupling: you don’t like the idea because you share Tim Jackson’s understanding which, in turn, reflects the long-held assumption that economic growth in and of itself is the problem.
+If the only way to reduce the consumption of resources is to reduce economic growth rates, then development in the developing will be to blame for the crisis of unsustainability.
 I cannot accept this.
 For me, decoupling is not just about decoupling the rate of economic growth from the rate of resource consumption, it is about radical absolute reductions in resource consumption no matter what the growth rate may be.
 In practice this will mean the following:

-• Doing less with less – this is contraction, and is an absolute necessity in developed economies (but not via austerity economics which is about leaving the rich untouched and protecting the banks)
+• Doing less with less – this is a contraction, and is an absolute necessity in developed economies (but not via austerity economics which is about leaving the rich untouched and protecting the banks)

-• Doing more with less – this is resource efficiency, which in a developing country context means radically redefining what development means (i.e. development to eradicate poverty but not doing it how the west did it)
+• Doing more with less – this is resource efficiency, which is a developing country context means radically redefining what development means (i.e. development to eradicate poverty but not doing it how the west did it)

 This is what I mean by decoupling, with the precise mix contextually determined.
 This is not what most people mean who use the notion of decoupling.

 I suspect that the key difference between you and me is that I don’t believe in the transformative power of pessimism.
 As I said in a public lecture in Quito, Ecuador, a few weeks ago (without claiming originality), Martin Luther King did not say “I have a nightmare”.
 I have lived in a country where crisis forced people to find the best within themselves so as not to mutually destroy each other at a key moment in time.
 I was part of this.
 I saw it happen with my own eyes.
-This made transition possible (and yes, we have squandered what we won).
+This made the transition possible (and yes, we have squandered what we won).
 I sincerely believe this is possible on a grand scale.
 Yes, I do think there are major catastrophes coming, and indeed they have already begun.
 2 billion people in the world already live lives of intense suffering and misery.
-They will in future die more quickly; more will be pulled down into their ranks; and many middle class people will suffer fates similar to what the crisis has caused across Europe and the USA, but on a larger scale.
+They will in future die more quickly; more will be pulled down into their ranks, and many middle-class people will suffer fates similar to what the crisis has caused across Europe and the USA but on a larger scale.
 I anticipate (as argued in our book), intensifying and spreading resource wars – already 2 billion live in failed states.
 As Lester Brown asks, how many more are needed before we say civilisation has failed.
 Resource wars in an unsustainable world produce failed states.
 This will spread.
 I see no end to the financial crises, and more and bigger crashes to follow.
 I see new hegemons emerging on the global political landscape, China in particular.

-But still, like Paul Hawken, I also see the opposite to all this – what in the conclusion to our book we called the ‘double movement’ (following Polanyi).
+But still, like Paul Hawken, I also see the opposite of all this – what in the conclusion to our book we called the ‘double movement’ (following Polanyi).
 I see across the world as I travel extra-ordinary achievements.
 Yes, added up they do not amount to the ‘breakthroughs on scale’ that you would like to see and refer to in your email.
 But this is not how I judge them.
 I judge them from the perspective of learning curves, which history shows can be cumulative and, therefore, transformative once you make it through certain tipping points.
 From a genuine complexity perspective (not just a chaos perspective which tends still to be about repetitions), qualitative shifts at bifurcations points that are impossible to predict are possible.
 This is theoretically true, and empirically verifiable (with hindsight, of course).
 To counter this with lamentations about the long descent based on physical laws of motion rooted in a materialist understanding of history is, quite frankly, just not good enough.
 More importantly, it makes for a politics that allows the powerful to win.
-What worries me is that the powerful today no longer need optimisim on their side to win (like they did in the past when so much store was put in grand narratives about progress), they actually trade on pessimism now – short-termism, uncertainty, fear, immediacy.
+What worries me is that the powerful today no longer need optimism on their side to win (like they did in the past when so much store was put in grand narratives about progress), they actually trade on pessimism now – short-termism, uncertainty, fear, immediacy.
 In short, they want all of us to be pessimists – to give up our dreams, to let nightmares fill our classrooms, to allow hope to become nothing more dangerous than the verbiage of naïve fools (who get branded techno-optimists).
 For me, like Martin Luther King, the optimism of the dream that a better world is possible is the most subversive force around today.
 I refuse to kill it because the facts don’t all add up neatly to confirm that it will come true.
 We live daily with mounting uncertainty, but in the ensuing struggles of so many comes forth the hopes and dreams that lie at the foundations of a new civilisation in the making.
 Gramsci once wrote about the ‘morbid symptoms of the interregnum between the old that has not died and the new yet to be born’.
 Morbid indeed.
 But this morbidity is nothing compared to the immense potential that the interregnum can and does release.
 This is the energy that drives me, and when I look into the eyes of the people we work with in shack settlements as we install solar on their rooftops, I see the future.

 I must say, I was deeply alarmed recently when some students I was teaching in Europe could sit there and talk (in rather too casual a way, I thought) about the ‘sixth extinction’.
 I could not help asking myself: do they really count themselves as being part of this?
 Or does privilege allow you to exclude yourself from this?
 Indeed, is survival the new privilege?
-Also, I thought, they seem to talk as if this is going to happen in the future some time, but there is no reference to the fact that hundreds of millions are already experiencing extinction through short lives of intense suffering right now as we speak?
+Also, I thought, they seem to talk as if this is going to happen in the future sometime, but there is no reference to the fact that hundreds of millions are already experiencing extinction through short lives of intense suffering right now as we speak?
 Can they empathize with that?
 Do they?
 Why the heavy depressed feeling when I talked about Africa’s development challenges?
 Is this not worth thinking about because after all it will all get swallowed up in the sixth extinction?
 I really worry about the ethical implications of a doomsday sensibility.
 What gets justified by this mindset?
 This is what I say to my students: “How much do you need to know about how fast things are changing before you conclude they are not changing fast enough?”
 After all, when they start talking about doomsday, it implies they know that things are not changing fast enough.
 But how would they know this?
 How does anyone know?
-And so, surely, the ethical choices we make today should not be affected by whether there is going to be a sixth extinction or not.
+And so, surely, the ethical choices we make today should not be affected by whether there is going to be the sixth extinction or not.
 We need to act as if a new world is brought about today by every little thing we do and say right now.
 That is my profound belief and is rooted in an ethical tradition that has deep roots across many spiritual traditions.
-In the conclusion to our book, we called it living a generous life in restorative ways.
+In conclusion to our book, we called it living a generous life in restorative ways.